brain-sim/py-ant-maze/README.md

 ## Customizing the Maze Configuration

-You can customize the physical properties and rendering settings:
+You can customize the physical properties and visualization settings:

 ```python
 from py_ant_maze import bsAntMazeConfig